jhermann/gfm-cmark-py/README.rst

-A Python wrapper for GitHub's fork of ``cmark``, supporting `GFM`_ extensions. ``cmark`` is a *CommonMark* parsing and rendering library written in C, and the project also includes Debian packaging for it.
+A Python wrapper for GitHub's fork of ``cmark``, supporting `GFM`_ extensions. ``cmark`` is a *CommonMark* parsing and rendering library written in C. This project also includes Debian packaging for it, to simplify deployment to platforms using APT.

 **THIS IS IN ALPHA STATUS!**